uidoyen/debezium.github.io/CONTRIBUTING.md

 The `summary` attribute describes a brief overview/highlight of changes in this series.

 The contents under _compatibility_ are meant to reflect what this version was tested with.
-If new compatibility types are added, be sure to update the `_config/site.yml` file accordingly.
+If new compatibility types are added, be sure to update the `_config.yml` file under `integrations` accordingly.
 For non-connector entries, specifying the compatibility-type and its associated version string is sufficient.
 For connector entries, specify the `database -> versions` and `driver -> versions` arrays accordingly.

 _Note that since a series.yml file describes a release series and not a specific bugfix release, the contents of the file should reflect what the latest test compatibility is for the most recent release within the series._
 _So as new releases are added to a given series, its important to update the series.yml file with the pertinent connector and driver tested versions_.

 The _hidden_ attribute describes whether or not the series should be exposed on the website at all.
-In general, when a series is considered legacy/old and no longer relevant, this attribute can be set to _true_ and no reference to this version will be included in the awestruct output.
+In general, when a series is considered legacy/old and no longer relevant, this attribute can be set to _true_ and no reference to this version will be included in the jekyll output.

 The _displayed_ attribute describes whether or not the series is considered _active_.
 On the Releases Overview, we render boxes for all displayed (e.g. active) series.
 There is a subsection that is hidden initially for older releases.
 If _hidden=false_ and _displayed=false_, then that series will show up under the "Show Older Series" button.